NYPL/research-catalog/README.md

 2. **API Connection Issues**:

-   - Verify that environment variables are correctly set
+   - Verify that client keys/secrets are correctly set and decrypted
    - Check VPN connection for APIs that require it (e.g., SHEP API)

 3. **Environment Variable Encryption**:

    - For issues with encrypted environment variables, refer to the encryption/decryption instructions in [ENVIRONMENT_VARIABLES.md](/docs/ENVIRONMENT_VARIABLES.md)